telerik/maui-docs/installation/windows/scaffoldings.md

 ## Add The Scaffolding Page to Your App

-Here are the steps you need to follow to add the desired screen to your application:
+To add the desired screen to your MAUI application:

 1. Open the project in Visual Studio.
 1. Right-click on the name of the project.